uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 ## Backpropagation: Training a neural network

-The algorithm to learn the weights of a neural network based on training data is called *backpropagation* and is a quite a difficult algorithm to completely understand.
-Introducing backpropagion in its general form will be one of the main topics the *next* neural networks module.
+The algorithm to learn the weights of a neural network based on training data is called *backpropagation* and is quite a difficult algorithm to completely understand.
+Introducing backpropagation in its general form will be one of the main topics of the *next* neural networks module.

 Here, for a high level overview of what backpropagation tries to do and how neural networks end up being used in practice, we'll refer to these